cwi-swat/php-analysis/CITATION.md

 This is software will be directly citable via Zenodo soon.
-However, these are relavant publications that you can cite in the mean time:
+However, these are relevant publications that you can cite in the mean time:

 ```bibtex